microsoft/language-server-protocol/specification.md

 	 * The label of this parameter information.
 	 *
 	 * Either a string or an inclusive start and exclusive end offsets within its containing
-	 * signature label. (see SignatureInformation.label). *Note*: a label of type string should
+	 * signature label. (see SignatureInformation.label).
+The offsets are based on a UTF-16
+	 * string representation as `Position` and `Range` does.
+	 *
-	 * be a substring of its containing signature label.
-Its intended use case is to highlight
+	 * *Note*: a label of type string should be a substring of its containing signature label.
-	 * the parameter label part in the `SignatureInformation.label`.
+	 * Its intended use case is to highlight the parameter label part in the `SignatureInformation.label`.
 	 */
 	label: string | [number, number];